SeaOfNodes/Simple/chapter04/README.md

 ## Changes to Type System

 In [Chapter 2](../chapter02/README.md) we introduced the Type System.
-Here is a summary of key points:

 We annotate Nodes with Types.

 The Type annotation serves two purposes:

-* it defines the set of operations allowed on the Node, and
+* It defines the set of operations allowed on the Node, and
 * it defines the set of values the Node takes on.

 The type itself is identified by the Java class sub-typing relationship; all